Azure-Samples/llm-lambda-azure-converter/article/Article.md

 }
 ```

-In this example you can see a simple hello world Lambda.
+This example is a simple hello world Lambda Function.
 It includes some interesting features like:

 - A package `github.com/aws/aws-lambda-go/lambda`
 - A main function starting the lambda by calling `lambda.Start(HandleRequest)`
 - A handler referenced in the main function with this signature: `HandleRequest(ctx context.Context, event *MyEvent) (*MyResponse, error)`

-An interesting thing on Lambda functions is that the handler can have different signatures, for example all of these signatures are valid:
+An interesting thing on Lambda Functions is that the handler can have different signatures.
+For example, all of these signatures are valid:

 ```go
 func ()